helm/charts/stable/cluster-autoscaler/README.md

 `podAnnotations` | annotations to add to each pod | `{}` `rbac.create` | If true, create & use RBAC resources | `false`
 `rbac.serviceAccountName` | existing ServiceAccount to use (ignored if rbac.create=true) | `default`
+`rbac.pspEnabled` | Must be used with `rbac.create` true.
+If true, creates & uses RBAC resources required in the cluster with [Pod Security Policies](https://kubernetes.io/docs/concepts/policy/pod-security-policy/) enabled. | `false`
 `replicaCount` | desired number of pods | `1`
 `resources` | pod resource requests & limits | `{}`
 `service.annotations` | annotations to add to service | none